charmed-kubernetes/kubernetes-docs/pages/k8s/install-local.md

 ## If **LXD** is already installed

 The **conjure-up** installer requires a specific LXD version, profile and storage options which may conflict with any existing version of LXD.
-For the best experience, it is recommended to migrate from the _deb_ LXD packaging after installing the snap version:
+To avoid problems, migrate from the _deb_ LXD packaging after installing the snap version:

 ```bash
 sudo snap install lxd